phylotastic/Pt_Mobile_Application/design/workflows.md

 ## Use case - managing multiple lists

 User is managing two lists.
 One of them is only for birds, the other for mammals.
-This is what the list-master will look like when the user is done:
+This is what the list-master might look like for this user:

 ![List-master view](list_master.png)